na-na-hi/renget/archive/secretvalentines2024.md

 V-45 "VILLAIN"|Zoe|Lacroix|![](https://files.catbox.moe/u2lzs3.gif)|%green% **[[CHUB LINK]](https://www.characterhub.org/characters/Anonymous/zoe-8b84dd93) [[CATBOX LINK]](https://files.catbox.moe/3qxkla.png)** %%

 ##Q&A
-###Deadlines
-**What are the deadlines?**
-~~Applying to be a part of this: [Wednesday January 31, 23:59 UTC-12](https://www.timeanddate.com/countdown/valentines?iso=20240131T235959&p0=3399&msg=Secret+Valentine+Entry+Deadline&font=cursive&csz=1).~~
-~~Robo-Saint V figuring out who gets who and sending out emails: within 24 hours of the last applications, hopefully.~~ Posting your bots: during Valentine's Day, February 14.
-Don't post your bots before Valentine's Day!
-**What timezone are we counting for Valentine's Day?**
-From [00:00 UTC+14](https://www.timeanddate.com/countdown/valentines?p0=274&msg=Valentine%27s+Day+Start&font=cursive) to [23:59 UTC-12](https://www.timeanddate.com/countdown/valentines?iso=20240214T235959&p0=3399&msg=Valentine%27s+Day+End&font=cursive), if it's Valentine's Day *somewhere* then it counts.
-Try to post when it's Valentine's Day in your local area.
-**Are late applications allowed?**
-Botmakers need time to write bots, so unfortunately that won't be allowed.
-Channel that FOMO energy into filling the anchor with bots!
-###Making bots
-**Help, the request I got is too vague!**
-Go check out their links, if possible, and see what types of bots they've written that feel similar.
-When in doubt, assume the more "normie" option.
-If they wanted something "weird", they'd probably ask for that.
-###Bad actors
-**What if I'm an asshole and don't give a gift?**
-You'll be publicly named and shamed for it, while the person who got snubbed will probably get some make-up gifts from other anons.
-**What if I'm not an asshole, I just got unexpectedly busy and couldn't make it in time?**
-Send an email to the robo-saint (robosaintv@proton.me) and they'll tell your valentines what's going on.
-###Matchmaking
-**Will the person I gift to be the person making a bot for me?**
-No, it'll hopefully be a big ring of people giving gifts to one another (or possibly some smaller rings, if the preferences don't line up nicely).
-**But I wanted a cute couple gimmick!**
-To quote an anon, "everyone making bots for each other on Valentine's Day is extremely cringe and is a recipe for disaster."
-So to avoid that, it's just a Secret Santa run two months later since there was an outcry of FOMO after Christmas.
 ###Miscellaneous
 **The codename for my bot is just outright wrong!**
 The codenames were one-word hints at the request that was given for that particular bot.
 In some cases there wasn't much to go on, while in other cases they might focus on different parts of the request than actually got made.
 Some of them require multiple leaps of logic.
 They were not very good hints, but they were fun to make.